-The quality of the adhesive, print, backing, and density of the paper will all have a significant impact on the outcome and durability of your project.
+As you consider where to buy peel and stick wallpaper, you should keep in mind the quality of the adhesive, print, backing, and density of the paper will all have a significant impact on the outcome and durability of your project.
 Here’s what you should look for when purchasing peel and stick wallpaper:

 - Only order from a reputable company